luphord/remcall/docs/specification.rst

 .. _method-args:

 The following table describes the argument declarations within a method.
-This declaration works exactly the same way as [record field declarations](#record-fields).
+This declaration works exactly the same way as `record field declarations`__.

+__ record-fields_

 .. raw:: html